 - Pay your rent on time and according to the terms and conditions you have agreed with the landlord.
 If you do not pay the last rent before leaving the property, be assured that the amount will be deducted from your tenancy deposit.
-On the other hand, you may also pay fines for late payments in the form of a partial non-refund of a tenancy deposit.
+On the other hand, you may also pay fines for late payments in a partial non-refund of a tenancy deposit.

-- You have almost 100% guarantee that you will get your tenancy deposit back if you use the End of Tenancy Cleaning Service.
+- You have an almost 100% guarantee that you will get your tenancy deposit back if you use the End of Tenancy Cleaning Service.
 We say this not only because we think expert cleaners will do better with cleaning and restoring hygiene, but because this service always comes with a special guarantee.
-According to the cleaning service, the client has a fixed term (usually two days) within which to request re-cleaning if the inventory check has not been successfully completed.
+According to the cleaning service, the client has a fixed term (usually two days) to request re-cleaning if the inventory check has not been completed.
 This check is done personally by the landlord or his or her representative, and believe us, while it lasts, sofas will be raised to look for hidden spots on the floor and check that the cabinets are cleaned from the inside.
-In other words, End of Tenancy Cleaning is a serious business and it depends on you whether you will get your tenancy deposit back.
-If something happens during the inspection and your landlord is not satisfied, the cleaning company will retry its service free of charge within the warranty period.
+In other words, End of Tenancy Cleaning is a serious business, and it depends on you whether you will get your tenancy deposit back.
+If something happens during the inspection and your landlord is not satisfied, the cleaning company will retry its service within the warranty period.
 And you will then get your tenancy deposit back.

-- Check for damage and repair if any.
+- Check for damage and repair, if any.
 If you see a crack in the wall, tell your landlord about it and not seek compensation when you move out.
-If you forget to take this security measure or you are guilty of damage, you will have to repair it yourself.
-Conscientious tenants rarely have problems with getting their tenancy deposit back, but accidents do occur, so there is no guarantee.
+If you forget to take this security measure or are guilty of damage, you will have to repair it yourself.
+Conscientious tenants rarely have problems getting their tenancy deposit back, but accidents occur, so there is no guarantee.
 You may need to do little repair work at the home in the name of the tenancy deposit return.